gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

 As this series continues, we’ll explore the rise of this "content mesh" -- that allows enterprises to adopt these new technologies without needing to DIY themselves.

-In Part 2, <a href="/blog/2018-10-10-unbundling-of-the-cms">The Unbundling of the CMS</a>, we’ll explore the rise of headless CMSs and best-of-breed website content and functionality systems.
+In Part 2, [The Unbundling of the CMS](/blog/2018-10-10-unbundling-of-the-cms), we’ll explore the rise of headless CMSs and best-of-breed website content and functionality systems.

-In Part 3, <a href="/blog/2018-10-11-rise-of-modern-web-development">The Rise of Modern Web Development</a>, we’ll detail the maturing of the JavaScript ecosystem, the emergence of stable UI libraries like React for creating rich web technologies, and how they help website teams at scale build high-quality sites.
+In Part 3, [The Rise of Modern Web Development](/blog/2018-10-11-rise-of-modern-web-development), we’ll detail the maturing of the JavaScript ecosystem, the emergence of stable UI libraries like React for creating rich web technologies, and how they help website teams at scale build high-quality sites.

-In Part 4, Why Mobile Performance Has Become Crucial, we’ll discuss the ROI of site speed, explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.
+In Part 4, [Why Mobile Performance is Crucial](/blog/2018-10-16-why-mobile-performance-is-crucial), we’ll discuss the ROI of site speed, explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.

-In our conclusion, Creating Compelling Experiences, we’ll discuss a step-by-step approach for choosing a content architecture, modern development environment, a performance strategy -- and most importantly, choosing an "content mesh" that makes all the other choices easy.
+In our conclusion, [Creating Compelling Experiences](/blog/2018-10-18-creating-compelling-experiences), we’ll discuss a step-by-step approach for choosing a content architecture, modern development environment, a performance strategy -- and most importantly, choosing an "content mesh" that makes all the other choices easy.
 We’ll also explore how one clear option -- Gatsby -- emerges as the most feature-complete of any content mesh alternatives.

 ## The Modern Website Landscape